emjapo/CWHAP-analysis/README.md

 ### Team Processes (courtesy of Dr. Olivia Newton)

 A measure of team process was used in the study.
-Specifically, the 10-item short-form version of Mathieu et al. (2020)'s team process measure was administered to participants in the real group condition.
+Specifically, the 10-item short-form version of Mathieu et al. (2020)'s team process measure was administered to participants.
 The measure contains three subscales representing second-order team process constructs: Transition Processes, Action Processes, and Interpersonal Processes.

 *Scoring*